rsun0/DangerZone/README.md

 # Crime Alert [TODO]

-This is a helpful cross-platform mobile application for giving crime data about the surrounding neighborhood.
+This is a helpful cross-platform mobile application that calculates the relative danger of a certain location in an urban environment.
+Currently supports the City of Chicago and surrounding neighborhoods.

 ## Getting Started [TODO]